-The apostle John did the exact same thing that Joshua did - but in Revelation the angel rebuked him for it.
-That tells us that the Angel of the Lord is not an angelic being, but is God Himself.
+The apostle John did the exact same thing that Joshua did, but in Revelation the angel rebuked him for it.
+That tells us the

+Angel of the Lord isn't an ordinary angel, but is God Himself1!

 One thing we need to keep in mind is that the word "angel" means messenger.
 Jesus spent a great deal of time relaying God's messages.
 In fact, He said this:

-John 12:49: "For I have not spoken of myself; but the Father which sent me, he gave me a commandment, what I should say, and what I should speak.

-50 And I know that his commandment is life everlasting: whatsoever I speak therefore, even as the Father said unto me, so I speak."
+John 12:49-50: "For I have not spoken of myself; but the Father which sent me, he gave me a commandment, what I should say, and what I should speak.
+And I know that his commandment is life everlasting: whatsoever I speak therefore, even as the Father said unto me, so I speak."

-Jesus did not speak for Himself; instead He relayed the messages that His Father had given him.
-If the phrase "Angel of the Lord" bothers you, think of it as "Messenger of the Lord".
-Jesus was certainly a messenger of the Lord.
+Jesus didn't speak for Himself; instead He relayed the messages that His Father had given him.
+If the phrase "Angel of the Lord" seems strange then think of it as "Messenger of the Lord".
+Jesus was certainly the messenger of the Lord!

-I'm not trying to claim that all angels that appear in the Old Testament are really appearances of Christ.
-The Bible sometimes says that "an angel of the Lord" appeared, or "angels of the Lord" appeared.
-There really is a separate race of angelic beings, and they really do appear in the Old Testament.
-What I am saying is that when the Bible speaks of "the angel of the Lord" it is probably referring to Jesus Christ.
-As I have pointed out, "the" Angel of the Lord appears to be something altogether different.
+I'm not trying to claim that every single angel who appears in the Old Testament is actually Jesus.
+There is indeed a separate race of angelic beings, and they do appear in the Old Testament.
+Instead I'm claiming that sometimes when the Bible speaks of "the angel of the Lord", it's referring to the Lord Jesus Christ.
+(How can you tell the difference?
+By examining each case and paying attention to the clues.)